haiwen/seafile-admin-docs/manual/config/ldap.md

-# Configure Seafile Pro Edition to use LDAP
+# Configure Seafile to use LDAP

 ## How does LDAP User Management work in Seafile